fultonms/fultonms.github.io/_pages/about.md

 ## Human-Robot Interaction
-The focus of my dissertation was HRI, particularly the ways the humans and underwater robots can communicate with one another safely and effectively.
+The focus of my reserach during my graduate studies was HRI, particularly the ways the humans and underwater robots can communicate with one another safely and effectively.
 I developed [motion-based](https://michaelscottfulton.com/portfolio/rcvm), [light-based](https://michaelscottfulton.com/portfolio/hreye), and [audio-based](https://michaelscottfulton.com/portfolio/siren) AUV communication methods.
 My dissertation introduced robust, multi-modal, natural human-robot interactions into the underwater world, work I have continued at Independent Robotics with a complete overhaul of the HRI systems of the Aqua2 Mk3.

 *[HRI]: Human Robot Interaction